-When you attend counselling, you can expect a professional, responsive, and respectful service.
+When you call or visit CAPS, you can expect a professional, responsive, and respectful service.
 Our Counsellors are experienced clinical or counselling psychologists and mental health social workers.

 As a Service, we value diversity, and recognise that our clients come from diverse backgrounds including gender, sexuality, nationality, ethnicity, spiritual beliefs, age, relationship status, socioeconomic status, geographical location, health or disability status, and educational experiences.
 If you have particular preferences in your choice of Counsellor, or would feel more comfortable speaking with a Counsellor whose background is similar to your own, please let the receptionist know when you are making an appointment.
 We will endeavor to place you with someone of your choice, but this may not always be possible.